 Responsibility rests with the Principle Investigator and or the Manager whose work area involves use of non-ionising radiations and or equipment capable of emitting non-ionising radiations.

-The University Radiation Protection Supervisor can be contacted for further advice and guidance.
+The University Radiation Protection Officer can be contacted for further advice and guidance.

 - Occupational exposures to non-ionising radiations must be kept as low as reasonably practicable (ALARP).